brakmic/bazaar/webassembly/TUTORIAL.md

 }
 ```

-Now create an *index.html* and point to this file by usign a *script* tag.
+Now create an *index.html* and point to this file by using a *script* tag.

 ```html
 <html>